 Individual tenancy

-On occasion landlords and letting agents will provide an individual tenancy to each person sharing the house, so you will have a contract that is just between you and the landlord.
+On occasion, landlords and letting agents will provide an individual tenancy to each person sharing the house, so you will have a contract that is just between you and the landlord.

-The agreement will be specific for a room that you alone are responsible for and paying the rent for, but you will still have joint access to the communal areas such as the kitchen or bathroom.
+The agreement will be specific for a room that you alone are responsible for and paying the rent for, but you will still have joint access to the communal areas, such as the kitchen or bathroom.

-You will have sole responsibility for any damage done to your room, but may also still have responsibility for the communal areas.
+You will have sole responsibility for any damage done to your room, but you may also still have responsibility for the communal areas.

-If any of your housemates do not pay their rent and you have an individual tenancy then this will not affect you, as you will only be responsible for your rent.
+If any of your housemates do not pay their rent and you have an individual tenancy, then this will not affect you, as you will only be responsible for your rent.

 Unfair clauses